 - Unlike typical B&Bs, when you rent The Resting Place you’ll have the entire space to yourselves to enjoy with your travelling group alone.
 It will cost you $500/night (with a 2-night minimum), $400 in low season (Nov-Apr).
 There’s a loft above the garage – The Writer’s Haunt – that one of our crew got to enjoy, but is not included in the cost to rent the whole house, and we’re told they no longer rent to the public unless extra room is required of your group.
 For reservations, contact email@example.com

-- There is a pool on-sight, which we didn’t have a chance to use.
+- There is a pool on-site, which we didn’t have a chance to use.
 The outdoor garden/patio space is not as neatly maintained as the inside, but was still a nice spot to enjoy some solitude.

 - The Resting Place can accommodate 6+ comfortably and includes other conveniences like WiFi & free parking